sophb-chan/sophb-chan/README.md

 - i use regex for anything related to patterns and parsing information from text
 - sound design for my web apps

 ## a bit about me and my personality
+if you're too uncomfortable with any of these, i recommend not working with me long-term.

 - i tend to make a LOT of sexual innuendos and multi-layered jokes, so uh, get comfy because you're in for quite a ride, i (and some others) can tell you that
 - i have autism, ADHD, and a haystack of other issues, so patience is even more key!
   - and no, i'm not using this an excuse.